Ready or Not, Here They Come: PG&E’s New B Rates Become Mandatory

 PG&E TOU rates

 In November of 2019, Pacific Gas & Electric (PG&E) first implemented their new suite of “B” rates on a voluntary opt-in basis, which we summarized in ablog post last year.
-In March of 2021, PG&E’s B rates will become mandatory for all commercial and industrial (C&I) customers in PG&E’s service territory who are not eligible for grandfathering protections.
+In March of 2021, PG&E’s B rates became mandatory for all commercial and industrial (C&I) customers in PG&E’s service territory who are not eligible for grandfathering protections.
 The new B rates mimic the general structure of PG&E’s long-standing A and E rates (e.g. A-10 and E-19), with the exception of two significant differences: the on-peak period is shifting to 4-9 pm every day of the year, and the introduction of a 4-month summer season.
 When the rates were released last year, they were available on a voluntary opt-in basis to existing customers.
 However new commercial customers during the voluntary period (Nov 2019 - Feb 2021) were immediately placed on one of the B rates and did not have the option of switching back to what we now refer to as the “legacy” rate option.

 The mandatory transition of existing customers to the new rates was originally planned to begin in November of 2020, which was delayed until March of 2021.
-The transition in March will begin by shifting customers that have an interval meter and at least 12-months of hourly usage data available.
+The transition in March began by shifting customers that have an interval meter and at least 12-months of hourly usage data available.
 This means that even customers currently serviced under a non-time-of-use (TOU) rate option will be subject to the initial transition.
 For customers that do not have an interval meter and a year of interval data, presumably, they will be getting one soon, and then transitioned over once those conditions are met.
 It is important to note that after the transition is complete there will no longer be an option for C&I customers to be serviced under a non-TOU rate.

 Grandfathering Protection Guidelines